 I tried a black background blog with white lettering when I first started, and you know what?
 I got complaints from the super nice people that were bothering to read a brand new site anyway.
 When 3 of the 10 total readers you have take the time to email you personally to ask for more normal colors, LISTEN.
 It takes years (probably forever) to get a site to look just the way you want it to, but make sure that you also are making it at least welcoming for others if you ever hope to have some followers.

 If you have no idea where to start with your site, you can find sites to help walk you through the process.
-You could even make your own website with 123 Reg or find programs like that.
 I don’t like spending money before I make money on a hobby job, so I just picked a free theme with WordPress that I decided was flexible enough.
 Then I set up the basics, started writing daily, and spent a few hours for several weeks making it as welcoming as I could.
 I’m still not 100% satisfied with the look of BFS, but since my tastes change all of the time, I think it’s to be expected.